aerosengart/aerosengart.github.io/_posts/2025-02-18-score-test-one-sided.md

 ---
 ## Shapiro (1988)

-As an introduction into the theoretical/geometric setting we are interested in, I will cover some of the background and results in Shapiro (1988).
-This will give us a better foundation for what's to come.
+As an introduction into the theoretical/geometric setting we are interested in, I will cover some of the background and results in Shapiro[^fn-shapiro] This will give us a better foundation for what's to come.

 Shapiro restricts his attention to
 <span class="popup" onclick="PopupFunc('pop1')">